codefresh-io/docs.codefresh.io/_docs/integrations/codefresh-api.md

 For the API you can trigger a pipeline by finding its serviceId from the UI

 {% highlight bash %}
-curl 'https://g.codefresh.io/api/builds/5b1a78d1bdbf074c8a9b3458' --compressed -H 'content-type:application/json; charset=utf-8' -H 'Authorization: <your_token_here>' --data-binary '{"serviceId":"5b1a78d1bdbf074c8a9b3458","type":"build","repoOwner":"kostis-codefresh","branch":"master","repoName":"nestjs-example"}'
+curl 'https://g.codefresh.io/api/builds/5b1a78d1bdbf074c8a9b3458' --compressed -H 'content-type:application/json; charset=utf-8' -H 'Authorization: <your_key_here>' --data-binary '{"serviceId":"5b1a78d1bdbf074c8a9b3458","type":"build","repoOwner":"kostis-codefresh","branch":"master","repoName":"nestjs-example"}'
 {% endhighlight %}

 You can also pass extra environment variables using an array

 {% highlight bash %}
-curl 'https://g.codefresh.io/api/builds/5b1a78d1bdbf074c8a9b3458' --compressed -H 'content-type:application/json; charset=utf-8' -H 'Authorization: <your_token_here>' --data-binary '{"serviceId":"5b1a78d1bdbf074c8a9b3458","type":"build","repoOwner":"kostis-codefresh","branch":"master","repoName":"nestjs-example","variables":{"sample-var1":"sample1","SAMPLE_VAR2":"SAMPLE2"}}'
+curl 'https://g.codefresh.io/api/builds/5b1a78d1bdbf074c8a9b3458' --compressed -H 'content-type:application/json; charset=utf-8' -H 'Authorization: <your_key_here>' --data-binary '{"serviceId":"5b1a78d1bdbf074c8a9b3458","type":"build","repoOwner":"kostis-codefresh","branch":"master","repoName":"nestjs-example","variables":{"sample-var1":"sample1","SAMPLE_VAR2":"SAMPLE2"}}'
 {% endhighlight %}

-Specifically for triggering pipelines remotely you can find a premade Curl command (including an api token) in the build settings for each each pipeline:
+Specifically for triggering pipelines remotely you can find a premade Curl command (including an api key) in the build settings for each each pipeline:

 {% include image.html